This post may contain affiliate links. For more information, see our privacy policy.

 - This recipe calls for fresh rosemary.
 You can substitute fresh thyme for the rosemary or go half and half.

 - Look for frozen peas labeled "tiny" - they're super tender and look really pretty in this dish.
-They're already blanched so they are added at the very end and simply warmed so that they keep their vibrant color.
+They're already blanched, so they are added at the very end and simply warmed so that they keep their vibrant color.

 - This recipe makes great leftovers.
-I like to store the leftover dumplings and stew separately as the sauce tends to thicken up a bit and I usually need to add a little extra chicken broth when rewarming.
+I like to store the leftover dumplings and stew separately, as the sauce tends to thicken up a bit and I usually need to add a little extra chicken broth when rewarming.

 - This Chicken and Dumpling recipe works well in a large sauté pan or a low braiser.
 I love my Staub Braiser.
 I've had mine for years and it's been a true kitchen workhorse.
 (Psst... this would make a wonderful gift for anyone who enjoys cooking!)

 - You'll be shocked at how much the dumplings will expand during the 15 minutes, so don't make them too big to start with.
-I used the medium scoop in this set which is 1½ tablespoons.
+I used the medium scoop in this set, which is 1½ tablespoons.

 - Once you add the dumplings, be sure to cover the pan tightly and NO PEEKING for 15 minutes!

 - You'll note that there's a half cup of white wine in this Chicken and Dumplings recipe.
-I use a Sauvignon Blanc or a Pino Grigio.
+I use a Sauvignon Blanc or a Pinot Grigio.
 The wine is optional - it adds an additional layer of flavor, but it's not necessary for a delicious finished dish.

 Thought for the day: